-The provision of assurance services is the primary role for internal audit in the Public Sector.
+The provision of assurance services is the primary role for internal audit in the public sector.
 This role requires the internal auditor to provide an independent opinion based on an objective assessment of the framework of governance, risk management and control.
 The main purpose of internal audit activity within the Council is therefore to provide the Chief Executive with an objective evaluation of, and opinion on, the overall adequacy and effectiveness of the organisation's framework of governance, risk management and control.
-The Director of Internal Audit's opinions is a key element of the miaa[®]
+The Director of Internal Audit's opinions is a key element of the framework of assurance that the Chief Executive needs to inform the completion of the Annual Governance Statement (AGS).